scattercz/debian-postfix-dovecot-mariadb-mailserver-tutorial/README.md

 The `main.cf` file declares the location of `virtual_mailbox_domains`, `virtual_mailbox_maps`, and `virtual_alias_maps` files.
 These files contain the connection information for the MySQL lookup tables created in the MySQL section of this tutorial.
 Postfix will use this data to identify all domains, corresponding mailboxes, and valid users.

-Create the file for `/etc/postfix/mysql-virtual-mailbox-domains.cf` with following content:
+Create the file `/etc/postfix/mysql-virtual-mailbox-domains.cf` with following content:

     user = mailuser
     password = mailpassword